Preface

 Cryptography looks on the surface like an application of algorithms, but it actually has its own complete and independent theoretical framework.
 It studies how to guarantee the confidentiality, integrity, and authenticity of information in the presence of an adversary.
 The unique thing about this direction is that security definitions are always built on top of some complexity assumption — RSA’s security, for example, rests on the assumption that factoring large integers is hard.
 So cryptography and complexity are intrinsically entangled: you have to start from a hardness assumption before you can build a crypto scheme on top of it.
 Active topics in this area in recent years include post-quantum cryptography (worried that future quantum computers will break today’s mainstream crypto, so designing schemes that resist quantum attacks ahead of time), zero-knowledge proofs (letting one party prove they know some secret without revealing any additional information — the foundation of many blockchain systems), and multi-party computation, among others.

 Logic & Verification is a somewhat smaller community, but the problems it tackles are very concrete: how do you use formal methods to mathematically prove that a piece of code or a system is correct?
 For an OS kernel, a compiler, or a distributed protocol, how do you guarantee that under all possible inputs it won’t crash, leak data, or produce a race condition?
 That’s what verification answers.
-The area has deep overlap with the PL (programming languages) community, since many verification tools are built on top of PL concepts like type systems and operational semantics.
-One of the better-known results in this area is seL4 — a fully formally verified microkernel that can be mathematically proven to satisfy its specification, which is why it gets used in high-assurance settings like military and aerospace systems.
+This area has deep overlap with the PL (programming languages) community within systems, since many verification tools are built on top of PL concepts like type systems and operational semantics.

 Chip design follows the same logic.
 Once a chip is taped out, you can’t patch it.
 Out of the millions of chips you produce, just one corner case being triggered can mean recalling the entire batch.
 A classic example is Intel’s 1994 Pentium FDIV bug — floating-point division gave wrong answers under certain extreme inputs, and Intel ended up spending nearly half a billion dollars on the recall.
 So before tape-out, modern chips usually go through extensive formal verification to prove the design satisfies its specification under all valid inputs.